 Software Error Affects Alpha Rocket Landing

-A software glitch in the GNC(Guidance, Navigation and Control ) system on the upper stage of Firefly Aerospace's Alpha rocket led to the payload not being placed in low orbit.
+A flaw in the software in the GNC system (Guidance, Navigation and Control - "Guidance, Navigation and Control"), on the upper stage of the rocket Alpha from Firefly Aerospace led to the payload not being placed in low orbit.

-During the Fly the Lightning mission on December 22, the Alpha upper stage did not work as planned due to an error in the GNC software, Firefly said in a statement issued this month.
+During the mission Fly the Lightningon December 22, the upper phase of Alpha did not work as planned due to an error in the software GNC, Firefly said in a statement issued this month.
 This failure left the upper stage and its payload, a Lockheed Martin demonstration satellite, in a low perigee orbit.

 As a result of this error, Lockheed Martin's satellite ended up entering orbit with an initial perigee of around 215 kilometers.
 Lockheed accelerated the testing of satellite antenna technology and achieved significant mission objectives in just a few weeks.
 The satellite entered the Earth's atmosphere on February 10.